Punit-Punit/Minimize-Cash-Flow/README.md

-  Let's take an example. say we have the following Persons:
+  Let's take an example. say we have the following Banks:
     1.Bank_1
     2.Bank_2
     3.Bank_3